TastyChickenLegs/RecyclePlus/README.md

 1.3.1

 - Fixed trash can border background frame upon creating it for first time
+- "show Trash Can" config option doesn't require restarting

 1.3.0